image-js/image-js-docs/docs/Tutorials/Image segmentation with watershed.md

 let blurredImage = image.gaussianBlur({ sigma: 3 });
 ```

-To discover more options you can visit our "Features" page about [gaussian blur](../Features/Filters/Gaussian%20Blur.md 'internal link on gaussian blur').
+To discover more options you can visit our ["Features"](../Features/Features.md 'internal link on features main page') section about [gaussian blur](../Features/Filters/Gaussian%20Blur.md 'internal link on gaussian blur').

 #### Median